Knowing oneself comes from attending with compassionate curiosity to what is happening within.Gabor Maté, MD

 If we’re not conscious, we can stumble into the shadow side of indulgence – which is addiction.

-This can include the common addictive substances we associate with addiction, but also the less frowned upon ones but just as insidious forms of addiction: work, shopping, eating, tv, social media, or gaming, to name a few.
+This can include the common addictive substances we associate with addiction, but also the less frowned-upon (but just as insidious) forms of addiction: work, shopping, eating, TV, social media, and gaming, to name a few.

 If we’re honest, we know when we’ve crossed that line because a deep part of us knows that we’re harming ourselves.
 Maybe it’s harming our body, our relationships, our health, our bank account, or our ability to achieve our goals and dreams.

-Self-excuse is coming up with the most clever, rational, and understandable reason to excuse ourselves from doing the things that will lead us to what we want.
+Self-excuse is coming up with the cleverest, most rational, and understandable reason to excuse ourselves from doing the things that will lead us to fulfill our goals.

-Similar to self-pity – when we make excuses for ourselves, we allow ourselves to get “off the hook.”
-Over time, we sabotage our success – feel worse about ourselves – which feeds into the cycle of self excuse again.
+Similar to self-pity, when we make excuses for ourselves, we let ourselves off the hook.
+Over time, we sabotage our success and feel worse about ourselves, which feeds into the cycle of self-excuse again.